MikaelSkog/ros-rad4d-extract/README.md

 # ros-rad4d-extract
-Python 3 scripts for ROS nodes that extracts and then saves images and point clouds published on ROS.
+Python 3 scripts for ROS nodes that extract and then save images and point clouds published on ROS.
+The saved images and PCD files are to be used as input for tmva4d-compile-dataset.

 ## Getting Started
 ### Prerequisites